UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_04sharing.md

 This mainly does three things:

--   It gathers the python source files that consitute the package (incuding the `setup.py`).
+-   It gathers the python source files that consitute the package (incuding the `setup.py` or `pyproject.toml` if present).
 -   It writes some metadata about the package in a directory `<package name>.egg-info`.
 -   It bundles everyting into a tar archive.

-The newly created sdist is written in a directory `dist` next to the `setup.py` file:
+The newly created sdist is written in a directory `dist` in the root of the package:

 ```shell
 tar --list -f dist/tstools-0.1.tar.gz